Prompting Language Models for Linguistic Structure: Sources of Linguistic Knowledge in Pretraining Corpus

 \subsection{Labels in Other Contexts}

-We also observe tags from our tasks in settings other than labeled data during the data analysis.
-Specifically, the most common relevant contexts we find them in are task documentation or explanations (see NOUN, DET, and B-ORG example contexts) and code related to the task (I-LOC example context).
-These contexts are interesting, as they provide information that may help the model learn by explaining the task in natural language or code, rather than by showing input/output pairs.
+During the data analysis, we also observe tags from our tasks in settings other than labeled data.
+Other relevant contexts are task documentation or descriptions (see NOUN, DET, and B-ORG example contexts) and code related to the task (I-LOC example context).
+These contexts are particularly interesting, as they provide information that may help the model learn by explaining the task in natural language or code, rather than via input/output pairs.

-Of course, we also find instances of labels that are unrelated to the task at all.
+We also observe instances of labels that are unrelated to the task.
 This is more common for the POS tags; whereas, for NER labels, up to 80\% of the sampled contexts are related to the task.
 The topic of these unrelated contexts varies widely across labels, from biomedical and legal texts (see B-PER example context) to unrelated source code and news articles.